Growing Weed Legally at Home

 A registered medical marijuana patient is permitted to grow no more than 10 plants total and up to 4 oz. of usable weed jointly between the caregiver and patient.
 Marijuana can only be grown at either the caregiver’s residence or the qualifying patient’s home.

-Maine residents can cultivate no more than 6 mature plants,12 immature plants, and as many seedlings as they want per home for recreational use.
+Maine residents can cultivate no more than 3 mature plants,12 immature plants, and as many seedlings as they want per home for recreational use.
+Adults are permitted to possess all marijuana produced by their plants.

 If you are 21 or older, the law permits you to cultivate up to 6 mature plants per person for personal use.
-The max per household is 12 plants.
+The max per household is 12 plants and they must not be visible from a public place.
 A qualifying medical marijuana patient may grow enough plants to produce a 60-day supply only for patient use.

 Adults 21 years old and older can legally grow up to 6 plants in their residence if they live more than 25 miles from a retail cannabis shop.
 The law allows up to 12 plants max per household.